evmos/evmos/docs/guides/validators/setup.md

 ## Create Your Validator

-Your `ethmvalconspub` can be used to create a new validator by staking tokens.
+Your `evmosvalconspub` can be used to create a new validator by staking tokens.
 You can find your validator pubkey by running:

 ```bash
 evmosd tendermint show-validator